+Dimensional Art Exposition.
 While guests can’t buy the fantastic sand sculptures at the event (they’re too large to fit in your vehicle, and they’d seriously mess up your carpet), patrons can purchase and bring home works by other artists who display their metal and glass sculptures, acrylics, ceramics and wood carvings, wall décor, clothing, jewelry and more, today through Monday.
-(There are over 1,000 pieces that you can buy, but not every one of these artists are on the pier every day…mostly, but give some of ‘em a break now and then.)
+(There are way over 1,000 pieces that you can buy, but not every one of these artists are on the pier every day…mostly, but give some of ‘em a break now and then.)

 Gourmet food trucks are on premise and offer coffee and other beverages, lunch and even dinner.
 Food from around the country and around the world.
 Delicious.
-Click here to learn more.

 If you want to wash down that delicious food with a beer or glass of wine, we have it.
 Did we say that already?

-7pm: The pier closes for the night.
+5pm: The pier closes for the night.

-Sunday, 4 September
+Sunday, 3 September

 11am: Live entertainment begins for the day.
 There’re new bands, new sets every other hour.
 Beer and wine is available starting now.

 9am: Gates open.
-If you weren’t on the pier after the late afternoon award ceremonies on Saturday and Sunday to see which sculptures were judged best by event officials, didn’t catch the 11pm or 2am news, or simply want to see these amazing sand sculptures up close on their last day on the planet, this is the day to visit the pier.
+If you weren’t on the pier after the late afternoon award ceremonies on Sunday to see which sculptures were judged best by event officials, didn’t catch the 11pm or 2am news, or simply want to see these amazing sand sculptures up close on their last day on the planet, this is the day to visit the pier.
 Reminder: sand sculpture is a temporary art form.
-As beautiful as they are, the sculptures will be destroyed tomorrow.
-There’ll be photographs, maybe even video, but they’ll never be seen again up close, full size, in real life.
+As beautiful as they are, the sculptures will be destroyed tomorrow morning.

 Art on the Pier remains open today, but again, this is the last day to see (and buy) our amazing assortment of art works in such a wide range of media.
-At 7pm tonight, our artists pack up and go home to places north and east, near and far.
+At 5pm today, our artists pack up and go home to places north and east, near and far.
 (Maybe one or two are going south.)
 If you want absolutely outrageous gifts for a loved one, or even for yourself or your home and you haven’t yet been to our Dimensional Art Exposition, get here today.

 11am: Live entertainment begins for the very last day.
 There’re new bands, new sets at 11am.
-1, 3 and 5pm.
+1 and 3.
 These folks are some of the best in San Diego.
-See the Night + Day section of the Union-Tribune on Thursday, 1 September, for a complete list of performers for the whole holiday weekend.
-Or click here.
+See the Night + Day section of the Union-Tribune on Thursday, 31 August, for a list of performers for the whole holiday weekend.
 (If you can’t find Night + Day, it’s because our ad is wrapped around it!
-And fer cryion’ out loud, don’t use it for throwing fish away!)
+And fer cryin’ out loud, don’t use it for throwing fish away!)

 2pm: Great time to be here with the kids and grandkids.
 One of our sculptors will again be giving lessons on how to build sandcastles.

-7pm: We close until Labor Day weekend 2017.
+5pm: We close until Labor Day weekend 2018.
 See you then!